aimengaba/aimengaba.github.io/_pages/about.md

 Hi and welcome!

 I'm a Computer Science PhD candidate at <a href='https://www.cics.umass.edu/'>University of Massachusetts Amherst</a>, working with <a href='https://cyxiong.com/'>Dr. Cindy Xiong Bearfield</a> at the intersection of **Human-Computer Interaction**, **Human-Centered AI**, and **Data Visualization**.
-My work focuses on _Advancing Responsible AI through Human-Centered Evaluation methods_.
+My research focuses on _Advancing Responsible AI through Human-Centered Evaluation methods_.
 I use mixed-methods approach to understand people's perception of AI systems and create practical design guidelines that can help make these systems more fair, and inclusive.
 More specifically, I study how elements like language and visual design shape users’ trust and perceptions of bias, especially for people from gender-diverse and historically marginalized communities.

 **I am currectly on the job market applying to both industry and academic roles, expected to graduate in August 2025.**